IGB-CNRG/Connect/doc/SPEC.md

 Roles will define which users have access to various segments of the application, to read or write certain user data, or to receive various notifications.
 These roles are not mutually exclusive; any user can have multiple roles (or none).

-CONNECT Roles are as follows:
+Connect Roles are as follows:

-- CONNECT Admin -- Superusers who can access all aspects of CONNECT.
+- Connect Admin -- Superusers who can access all aspects of Connect.
 This has no relation to Theme Admins or other Admin Staff.

 - Theme Admin -- Administrative staff for each theme.
 This role will be tied to a specific theme for each user, i.e.,